intercellular/tutorial/README.md

 2. When `_doSomething()` finishes it selects the originating element and calls its `_done()` function to return the value.

-This is perfectily feasible but another way to do this is by passing the **caller** element itself as an argument, so that we have the handle when we're ready to call its `_done()` function (so that we don't have to run the `querySelector` command one more time).
+This is perfectily feasible but another way to do this is by passing the **caller** element itself as an argument, so that we have the handle when we're ready to call its `_done()` function and we don't have to run the `querySelector` command one more time.
 Here's the same example, using this approach:

 ```js
 ಠᴥಠ = {